 Chronic venous ulcerations - typically moist and weeping at the medial distal leg

 Treatment of peripheral arterial disease often requires a combination of medical and surgical care.
 Patients who are smokers will benefit greatly from smoking cessation.
 Lowering levels of circulating lipids with statin drugs is also imperative.
 Blood pressure must be carefully regulated to prevent hardening of arteries.
 Increased exercise may contribute to collateral circulation and may improve blood flow to ischemic limbs.

 Several oral medications are used to treat peripheral arterial disease.
 Calcium channel blockers (Verapamil, Calan), although primarily used as antihypertensive agents, may be used to increase small vessel peripheral blood flow.
 Pletal (cilostazol) is an oral medication used to treat PAD.
 Pletal inhibits cellular phosphodiesterase resulting in dilation of arterial vascular beds.
 Recent studies have shown a significant reduction in intermittent claudication symptoms with the use of Pletal.
 Use of aspirin and Plavix is also a common, combined drug therapy for PAD.
 Anticoagulation therapy using heparin is used in the acute care setting for peripheral arterial disease.

 Arterial bypass surgery, developed during the 1970's, is still a common surgical method used today but may only be used on the medium to large vessels of the leg.
 Until recently, revascularization was limited to bypass grafting with harvested grafts or synthetic grafts.
-During the past twenty years there have been significant advances in endovascular techniques used to revascularize the leg and foot.
+During the past twenty years, there have been significant advances in endovascular techniques used to revascularize the leg and foot.
 Endovascular techniques focus on clearing the blockage of the leg by using balloons to compress plaque or devices to ream plaque, re-opening occluded vessels.
-There is an ongoing controversy among both physicians who perform these procedures and insurance companies who pay for these services, as to which procedure (open vascular bypass or endovascular angioplasty) has the best long term success rate.
-Although the debate is ongoing, there is a clear consensus that endovascular procedures are indicated for patients who are high risk patients due to co-morbidities such as advanced age, diabetes or advanced heart disease.
+There is an ongoing controversy among both physicians who perform these procedures and insurance companies who pay for these services as to which procedure (open vascular bypass or endovascular angioplasty) has the best long-term success rate.
+Although the debate is ongoing, there is a clear consensus that endovascular procedures are indicated for patients who are considered high-risk due to co-morbidities such as advanced age, diabetes or advanced heart disease.